 So what’s in my pantry?

-Grains are the base to many meals in our household.
-We love stir fried veggies, Indian food, and a good bowl of pasta.
+Grains are the base for many meals in our household.
+We love stir-fried veggies, Indian food, and a good bowl of pasta.
 Quinoa is also great for making veggie “meats”.

 Baking is such an important part of my life that I gave it its own category on my shopping list.
-Everything from cupcakes, pancakes, breads, pies, and more come out of my kitchen quite regularly.
-And of course baking soda is used in many natural cleaning recipes throughout the house.
+Everything from cupcakes, pancakes, bread, pies, and more come out of my kitchen quite regularly.
+And of course, baking soda is used in many natural cleaning recipes throughout my house.